{my journey

 circling

-behind light, wide, empty eyes,
+light, wide, empty eyes,

 full of deep dark need.